 What Is a Neurostimulator?

-A neurostimulator is a surgically placed device about the size of a stopwatch.
+An implantable neurostimulator is a surgically placed device about the size of a stopwatch.
 It delivers mild electrical signals to the epidural space near your spine through one or more thin wires, called leads.
-The electrical signals cause a tingling sensation in the area of your chronic pain.

 How It Works